Motorcycling in Holland

 Holland has the highest concentration of cyclists in Europe.
 In towns and cities, cyclists can swarm around you and riding your motorcycle through such crowds can be intimidating.

 Be aware of those around you and pay special attention to cyclists coming from the right – they always have right of way.
 Many unsuspecting motorcyclists have been caught out by this, especially at night with many Dutch cyclists shunning lights.

-Check out our Great Journeys pages for more information on things to see and do in Holland.
+Great Journeys pages for more information on things to see and do in Holland.
 With the freedom our ferry crossings offer more adventurous travellers, there are plenty of long-range touring options for motorcyclists available.
 So, don your helmet and leathers and head for the open road.